-- 1. Make that the bottom of the jack is facing toward you. - 2.
-Turn the jack (C) on its side and place it down on the holding bracket. - 3.
-Reinstall the wing bolt (B) by turning it clockwise. - 4.
+- 1. Attach the tool bag to the jack. - 2.
+Make sure that the bottom of the jack is facing toward you. - 3.
+Turn the jack (C) on its side and place it down on the holding bracket. - 4.
+Reinstall the wing bolt (B) by turning it clockwise. - 5.
 To replace the cover, line up the tabs on the bottom of the cover with the slots in the cover opening.
 Push the cover in place, insuring that the upper front and rear tabs are in the opening and push the cover closed.
 Make sure that the center latch is fully engaged.
 This secures the cover in place.